 How Group Travel Impacts Connections With Your Audience

-Miss traveling with friends?
-We do too, that’s why we caught up with adventure-guru Brooke Willson and got the deets on how she’s used group travel to strengthen her community and form connections with her audience like never before.
+We caught up with adventure-guru and outdoor Creator Brooke Wilson to really understand how she’s used group travel to strengthen her community and form deeper connections with her audience.
 Brooke has been a part of our close-knit Trova family since 2018, has already hosted 2 trips with us to Patagonia and Peru with 6 more on the books for 2021/22.
-Continue reading to get the scoop from Brooke as she opens up about her ‘why’ for traveling with her followers, her love for the outdoors, and some of her favorite memories from her trips.
+We wanted to share what Brooke has learned through these group trips with her community as she opens up about her ‘why’ for traveling with her followers, her love for the outdoors, and some of her favorite memories from her trips.

 How did you find out about TrovaTrip?